jabeshnehemiah/bhhosca-algorithm/README.md

-# BH-HOSCA Feature Selection Script
+# BHHOSCA Feature Selection Script

 This project now includes a standalone Python script, `algorithm.py`, that runs the notebook logic for the single `bHHOSCA` algorithm without opening Jupyter.